Inertial navigation system: Vibrating gyros

-Hemispherical resonator gyros (wine glass or mushroom gyros)
+Hemispherical resonator gyros

 If a standing wave is induced in a hemispheric resonant structure and then the resonant structure is rotated, the spherical harmonic standing wave rotates through an angle different from the quartz resonator structure due to the Coriolis force.
 The movement of the outer case with respect to the standing wave pattern is proportional to the total rotation angle and can be sensed by appropriate electronics.
 The system resonators are machined from fused quartz due to its excellent mechanical properties.
 The electrodes that drive and sense the standing waves are deposited directly onto separate quartz structures that surround the resonator.
 These gyros can operate in either a whole angle mode (which gives them nearly unlimited rate capability) or a force rebalance mode that holds the standing wave in a fixed orientation with respect to the gyro housing (which gives them much better accuracy).

 This system has almost no moving parts and is very accurate.
 However it is still relatively expensive due to the cost of the precision ground and polished hollow quartz hemispheres.
 Northrop Grumman currently manufactures IMUs (inertial measurement units) for spacecraft that use HRGs.
 These IMUs have demonstrated extremely high reliability since their initial use in 1996.
-Safran manufactures large numbers of HRG based inertial systems dedicated to a wide range of applications.
+Safran manufactures large numbers of HRG based inertial navigation systems dedicated to a wide range of applications.